“We see tremendous potential . . . for owners, investors, and the economy as a whole.”

 As a private equity investor group, subordinate debt is a challenge to the efficiency of any model— whether that model involves investing in equity, debt or assets.
 That is, unless you know how to utilize Article 9 of the Uniform Commercial Code (UCC).

 Subordinate creditors create obstacles to closing, they pose risk, and they drain time and money, negatively impacting ROI.
 Moreover, when a distressed situation involves a complex subordinate debt schedule, the prospect of often futile short sale attempts can be prohibitive.
-Even for investors willing to navigate the waters, the associated costs and inefficiencies impose a premium on private valuation, thus restricting “viable” deal-flow.
+Even for investors willing to navigate the waters, the associated costs and inefficiencies impose a premium on private valuation, thus restricting “viable” deal flow.

-However, a streamlined reorganization prior to or through your acquisition (facilitated under Article 9 of the UCC) will eliminate all subordinate debt, while preserving the full continuity and value of business operations—delivering a pristine, debt-free enterprise within 45-60 days.
+However, a streamlined reorganization prior to or through your acquisition (facilitated under Article 9 of the UCC) will fully resolve all subordinate debt, while preserving the full continuity and value of business operations—delivering a pristine, debt-free enterprise within 45-60 days.
 For purchasers seeking add-ons, ongoing concern value becomes available at liquidated asset cost.
 For the private equity professional, this is a game-changer.

 By eliminating subordinate creditors pre-acquisition, private equity investors can avoid complex cramdowns or nearly impossible short sales while also completely sidestepping the time, risk and costs associated with walking a target through Chapter 11 or a 363 sale.